yduf/yduf.github.io/_posts/2024-03-22-debug-nth-call.md

 ---
 title: debugging the nth call
 published: true
-tags: debug-war c++
+tags: debug-war c++ yduf
 ---
-> the easiest way to debug a crash on the nth call of a piece of code is to set a hardware breakpoint - ydu
+> the easiest way to debug a crash on the nth call of a piece of code is to set a hardware breakpoint - yduf

 This assume the bug is reproducible.